USEFUL INFORMATION: Short introduction to bash

 3 Get a toy dataset for the training

-For the following of the training, we will work in a new directory, /home/rstudio/mydatalocal/training_project/.
+For the following of the training, we will work in a new personal directory: /home/rstudio/ifbdata/ueens_lyon_ngs24/students/YourName/training_project.

 Create this directory and go inside.